-The course deals with the evolution of settlement patterns, the growth of urban pressures on the landscape and the evidence of planned approaches to manage change in an orderly manner.
+The History component of this course deals with the evolution of settlement patterns, the growth of urban pressures on the landscape and the evidence of planned approaches to manage change in an orderly manner.
 A second component of the course examines the growth and achievements of a planning movement during this century and seeks to assess the achievements of this movement.

-The course has a strong Irish focus which is firmly rooted in international theories and experiences.
+This course has a strong Irish focus.
+The course offers an introduction to, and a critical appraisal of, the rational-comprehensive model as applied in planning practice.